Mirror-Yolo: A Novel Attention Focus, Instance Segmentation and Mirror Detection Model: Experiments and Results

 Six object detection models were compared for mirror detection on our mirror image dataset.
 The results were evaluated by four different metrics: MAE, F$_\beta$, E-Measure \cite{ijcai2018-97_emeasure} and S-Measure \cite{Fan_2017_ICCV_smeasure}, the results are shown in Table \ref{final_results}.

 The experimental results show that our proposed Mirror-YOLO outperforms the standard YOLOv4 and other object detection networks in each evaluation metric.
 Furthermore, the results show that some state-of-the-art salient object detection models such as the PSPNet\cite{8100143psp} and the PoolNet\cite{Liu2019PoolSal_pool} still have limitations in mirror detection.
-Compared to the original YOLOv4, the proposed Mirror-YOLO improves the F$_\beta$ metric by 6.7\% and the MAE metric by 21.7\% in mirror detection, which proves the effectiveness of the model proposed in this paper.
+Compared to the original YOLOv4, the proposed Mirror-YOLO improves the F$_\beta$ metric by 6.7\% and the MAE metric by 21.7\% in mirror detection.

-\section{CONCLUSION}
+In addition, experiments conducted with the same network on different datasets have shown that the robustness of the dataset facilitates more reliable results.
+Even though there are minor differences in the experimental results on the two datasets, we consider them to be negligible.
+Overall, our proposed model presents outstanding results on both datasets, thus the validity and sophistication of the model is proven.

+\section{Conclusion}

-In this paper, the Mirror-YOLO based on the YOLOv4 is proposed to address the problem of mirror detection, it comprises a structurally optimised attention mechanism module, the hypercolumn-stairstep module, and a bounding polygons module to achieve instance segmentation and high accuracy in mirror detection.
-The paper also proposes a novel mirror image dataset with a low similarity rate and high robustness.
-Experiments have demonstrated the effectiveness of Mirror-YOLO compared to other state-of-the-art object detection networks in mirror detection tasks.
+In this paper, Mirror-YOLO based on the YOLOv4 backbone was proposed to address the problem of mirror detection.
+It fuses a structurally optimized attention mechanism, hypercolumn-stairstep, and mirror bounding polygons to achieve high accuracy in mirror detection and instance segmentation.
+On this basis, this article explores the effects of various attentional mechanisms in different network locations on the experimental results through ablation experiments.
+The paper also proposed a novel mirror dataset with a low repetition rate and high robustness.
+Comparative experiments have demonstrated the validity of Mirror-YOLO compared to other state-of-the-art object detection networks.

+The experimental results were obtained separately on two different datasets.
+The success on multiple datasets confirms the superiority of Mirror-YOLO in the field of mirror detection.
+More importantly, this method can also be used as one of the pre-processing steps for industrial computer vision tasks including autonomous driving and robot path planning, while also offering algorithmic support and theoretical validation for subsequent mirror detection for or reconstruction in the 3D community.